 Teens

-with Keika Karin San Juan and Jake Nagasawa
+With Keika Karin San Juan and Jake Nagasawa

 The Teen Group is a combination of basic Buddhist teachings, fun activities, and social time.
 We practice inclusivity, self-awareness, and basic values such as honesty, patience, and compassion, as they relate to teen life.
-Participants will have a chance to practice various meditation techniques including some mindful movement practicing.
+Participants will have a chance to practice various meditation techniques including some mindful movement practices.
 Although we will practice some Zen forms, you need not consider yourself a Buddhist to attend.

 Weekly themes